TayneB/Yetan-Chatbot-TayneB/Submission/planning/problem.md

 input: no
 Output: Wanna steal stuff and never get caught?
 Input: no
 Output: The only option left is the fighter.
 They are considered the most "generic" class, but nothing can truly rival their martial prowess.
-If something needs killing, nothing can matches the fighters ferocity and directness.
+If something needs killing, nothing can match the fighters ferocity and directness.